sunayanasmitra/BeginnersClientServer/README.md

   },
 };
 ```
-initSetting is a MUST for server framework to accept you settings.

-startServer is needed to start node server.
+initSetting is a MUST for server framework to accept you settings and startServer is needed to start node server.

-please remember, set your own server key and certificate for HTTPS: (if you set https instead of http in protocal above).
-MUST pass these in startServer when using https.
+Please remember, set your own server key and certificate for HTTPS: (if you set https instead of http in protocal above).
 ```
 const httpskey = {
-    key: nsrv.file.readFileSync("c:/apache24/conf/emilieu.key"),
+    key: nsrv.file.readFileSync("c:/apache24/conf/example.key"),
-    cert: nsrv.file.readFileSync("c:/apache24/conf/emilieu.cert")
+    cert: nsrv.file.readFileSync("c:/apache24/conf/example.cert")
 };
 ```
-add process routing pages and router actions that might optionally add database connectivity based on the REST API passed to the server.
+Add processes routing pages and router actions that might optionally add database connectivity based on the REST API passed to the server.
 For example:
 ```
 const usr = require("./user").usrrouter;
 nsrv.app.use(serv_settings.baseuri+"user", function (req, res, next) {